Josh Giddey

-Joshua Giddey (born 10 October 2002) is an Australian professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
-He was selected by the Thunder with the sixth overall pick in the 2021 NBA draft.
+Joshua James Giddey (born 10 October 2002) is an Australian professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
+He was selected by the Oklahoma City Thunder with the sixth overall pick in the 2021 NBA draft.
 Giddey is the youngest player in NBA history to record a triple-double, having done so at 19 years, 84 days old.
-He also became the first player since Hall of Famer Oscar Robertson in 1961 to record three consecutive triple-doubles as a rookie.
+He also became the first rookie since Hall of Famer Oscar Robertson in 1961 to record three consecutive triple-doubles.

 Early life and career

+Giddey was born on October 10, 2002, in Melbourne, Australia, to professional basketball players Kim and Warrick Giddey.
+Warrick played for the Illawarra Hawks and Melbourne Tigers in the National Basketball League (NBL), while Kim played for the Melbourne Tigers women’s basketball team in the Women's National Basketball League (WNBL).
 Giddey grew up in Yarraville and attended St Kevin's College in Melbourne from Years 7 to 10, before emerging as one of Australia's top basketball prospects with the NBA Global Academy, a training center at the Australian Institute of Sport (AIS) in Canberra.
 He attended UC Senior Secondary College Lake Ginninderra alongside his full-time training at the AIS.

-At the Australian Under-18 Championships in April 2019, Giddey averaged 20 points, 8.3 rebounds, and six assists per game, leading VIC Metro to the title.
+At the Australian Under-18 Championships in April 2019, Giddey averaged 20 points, 8.3 rebounds and six assists per game, leading VIC Metro to the title.
 In January 2020, Giddey helped the NBA Global Academy win the Torneo Junior Ciutat de L'Hospitalet in Barcelona, where he earned most valuable player (MVP) honors.
 In the following month at NBA All-Star Weekend in Chicago, he took part in Basketball Without Borders and was named an all-star of the camp.

 Professional career

 Adelaide 36ers (2020–2021)

 On 12 March 2020, Giddey signed with the Adelaide 36ers of the National Basketball League (NBL) as a part of the league's Next Stars program to develop NBA draft prospects, and he became the first Australian player to be a part of the program.
 Giddey turned down offers from several NCAA Division I programs, including Arizona.

-On 26 April 2021, he recorded 12 points, 10 rebounds and 10 assists in a 93–77 loss to the New Zealand Breakers, becoming the youngest Australian in NBL history to record a triple double.
-In the 36ers' next game against the Brisbane Bullets on 1 May, he became the first ever Australian to record a triple-double in consecutive games, finishing with 15 points, 13 assists, and 11 rebounds in a 101–79 win.
+On 26 April 2021, he recorded 12 points, 10 rebounds and 10 assists in a 93–77 loss to the New Zealand Breakers, becoming the youngest Australian in NBL history to record a triple-double.
+In the 36ers' next game against the Brisbane Bullets on 1 May, he became the first ever Australian to record a triple-double in consecutive games, finishing with 15 points, 13 assists and 11 rebounds in a 101–79 win.
 He had a third triple-double on 9 May in a 97–88 overtime win over the Sydney Kings, finishing with 11 points, 12 assists and 10 rebounds.
 Giddey was released from the active playing roster on 17 May to prepare for the 2021 NBA draft, and finished the season averaging 10.9 points, 7.3 rebounds and a league-leading 7.6 assists per game in 28 games played.
 He was selected as the NBL Rookie of the Year.